 The results provided below detail the obtained throughput values for each of the referenced models in the specified configuration.
 All configurations running on real data are verified for convergence.

 [*1] Preliminary results – pending convergence verification

 Model inference in this context refers to running a model on input data to infer output.
 Inference performance in production setups is typically measured on two metrics: throughput (as defined previously) and latency, which is defined as the time taken to execute an inference.

 [*2] Latency results are provided for Synthetic (on-IPU)

-Precision Terminology: X.Y is defined as follows: X is the precision we use for the activations & gradients, and Y is the precision we use for the weights.
+Precision Terminology: X.Y is defined as follows: X is the precision for storing the activations & gradients, and Y is the precision for storing the weights.
 When training in 16.16 weights we may still use FP32 for other variables (such as norms or momentum), and include stochastic rounding.